 Stephen McConnachie – Head of Data and Digital Preservation at British Film Institute

-An open letter from Will Kreth, Executive Director of EIDR
+An open letter from EIDR’s Executive Director

 Since the 1960s, the book world has had the ISBN (International Standard Book Number) standard, and since the 1970s, the retail world has GS1’s Global Trade Item Number (GTIN) family of UPC/EAN codes – commonly found in barcodes on consumer-packaged goods (CPG).
 Both are machine-readable formats that individuals and organizations can use to share key information (metadata) about the nature of the physical or digital object.